cybergarage/go-job/README.md

  [![Go Report Card](https://img.shields.io/badge/go%20report-A%2B-brightgreen)](https://goreportcard.com/report/github.com/cybergarage/go-job)
  [![codecov](https://codecov.io/gh/cybergarage/go-job/graph/badge.svg?token=OCU5V0H3OX)](https://codecov.io/gh/cybergarage/go-job)

-`go-job` is a flexible and extensible job management library for Go.
+`go-job` is a flexible and extensible job scheduling and execution library for Go.
+It enables you to register, schedule, and manage jobs with arbitrary function signatures, supporting custom executors, priorities, and advanced scheduling options such as cron expressions and delayed execution.
-It provides job creation, registration, scheduling, execution, monitoring, and state/history management for distributed and local systems.

-## Features

-- Job creation with custom executors and arguments
-- Job registration and deregistration
-- FIFO job queue and scheduling
-- Job instance management and state transitions
-- Job execution with response and error handlers
-- Persistent and pluggable job store interface
-- Job state history logging and querying
-- Fault tolerance and retry mechanisms
+ The library provides robust job observation features, including state and log history tracking, as well as customizable response and error handlers.
+With support for distributed storage backends, `go-job` is suitable for both local and distributed environments, making it ideal for building scalable, reliable job processing systems in Go applications.

 ## Getting Started